ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 in order to route packets sent by the client, the proxy needs to be able to observe the VCID and the client-to-proxy 4-tuple, and map them to a specific target CID and proxy-to-target 4-tuple.
-In order to route packets send by a target, the proxy needs to be able to observe the client CID and the proxy-to-target 4-tuple, and map them to a specific VCID and client-to-proxy 4-tuple.
+In order to route packets sent by a target, the proxy needs to be able to observe the client CID and the proxy-to-target 4-tuple, and map them to a specific VCID and client-to-proxy 4-tuple.
 Since proxies choose the VCID values, they can ensure that the VCIDs are distinguishable.